-The Indexation Benefit won't apply while premiums are being waived under the Disability Premium Waiver Option.
+The Indexation Benefit won't apply while premiums are being waived under the Premium Waiver Option or the Suspending Premium and Cover feature.

 Future Increase Benefit

 Until the policy anniversary after you turn 55, you can apply to increase your Life Cover, TPD Cover and Critical Illness Cover sum insured without further medical evidence if a specified personal or business event happens.